This post may contain affiliate links. Please read our disclosure policy.

 These photos and instructions are here to help you visualize how to make one apple dumpling.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- Prepare the Pie Crust: You can use store-bought pie crust if that’s more convenient, but we love using our mini pie crust recipe.
+- You can use store-bought crust, but we love our homemade mini pie crust.
 In a medium bowl, whisk together the flour, sugar, and salt.

-- Add Ice Water: Gradually add ice water and mix with a fork until the dough just comes together and resembles wet sand.
+- Gradually add ice water, mixing with a fork until the dough just comes together and looks like wet sand.

-- Shape the Dough: Form the dough into a ball in the bowl.
+- Shape the dough into a ball in the bowl.

-- Chill the Dough: Place the dough on a piece of plastic wrap on a cutting board or flat surface.
-Flatten it into a disc with the palm of your hand, wrap it completely, and refrigerate for 20 minutes.
-Chilling the dough helps the butter firm up and the gluten to relax, which leads to a flakier crust.
+- Place the dough on plastic wrap, flatten it into a disc, wrap it tightly, and refrigerate for 20 minutes.
+Chilling helps firm the butter and relax the gluten for a flakier crust.

-- Roll Out the Dough: Unwrap the chilled dough and place it between two sheets of parchment paper to prevent sticking.
-Roll the dough into a 6-inch circle or square, aiming for an even thickness of about 1/8 inch.
+- Roll out the chilled dough between two sheets of parchment paper to a 6-inch circle or square, about 1/8 inch thick.

-- Prepare the Apple and Baking Dish: Preheat the oven to 375°F (190°C).
-Butter a 5×5 inch baking dish.
-Place the apple on the pie pastry with the cored opening facing up.
+- Prep the Apple and Baking Dish: Preheat the oven to 375°F (190°C).
+Butter a 5×5-inch baking dish.
+Place the apple on the pastry with the cored opening facing up.

-- Fill and Wrap the Apple: Add a bit of butter inside the cored apple, then fill the opening with brown sugar and sprinkle a little extra around the base.
-Dust the apple with cinnamon.
-With slightly wet fingertips, bring one corner of the pastry up to the top of the apple, then bring the opposite corner up and press them together.
-Repeat with the remaining two corners and seal the edges.
-Gently pinch the sides to completely enclose the apple.
-Place it in the prepared baking dish.
+- Add a bit of butter inside the apple core, then fill with brown sugar.
+Sprinkle a little extra brown sugar around the base and dust with cinnamon.
+With damp fingers, bring one corner of the pastry up to the top of the apple, then the opposite corner, and press to seal.
+Repeat with the other two corners, pinching the edges to enclose the apple.
+Place in the prepared baking dish.

-- Make the Sauce: In a small saucepan, combine brown sugar, water, and butter.
-Heat over medium heat and bring to a boil.
-Reduce the heat to low and simmer for about 2 minutes, until the sugar has dissolved.
+- In a small saucepan, combine brown sugar, water, and butter.
+Bring to a boil over medium heat, then reduce to low and simmer for about 2 minutes until the sugar dissolves.
 Remove from heat and pour the sauce over the dumpling.

-- Bake: Bake the dumpling in the preheated oven for 30 to 35 minutes, or until the apple is tender and the crust is golden brown.
-If you like, you can baste the dumpling with the sauce a few times during baking.
+- Bake for 30 to 35 minutes, until the apple is tender and the crust is golden brown.
+Baste with the sauce during baking if you like.

-Pro Tip: I like to place the baking dish on a rimmed baking sheet to catch any possible spills.
+Pro Tip: Place the baking dish on a rimmed baking sheet to catch any spills.

-- Serve: Enjoy the apple dumpling warm, with a scoop of vanilla ice cream or whipped cream if desired.
+Enjoy warm with homemade vanilla ice cream or homemade whipped cream if you like.

 Expert Tips

-- Core the Apple Properly: Coring the apple is crucial for this recipe.
-Use an apple corer or a small paring knife to remove the core while keeping the bottom intact.
-This prevents the filling from leaking out during baking and ensures the apple cooks evenly.
+- Core Carefully: Use an apple corer or small paring knife to remove the core but leave the bottom intact.
+This holds the filling in place and helps the apple cook evenly.

-- Watch the Oven Temperature: Bake the dumpling at 375°F (190°C) for the right balance of a tender apple and a golden, crispy crust.
-If you notice the crust browning too quickly, you can loosely cover the dumpling with aluminum foil to prevent over-browning.
+- Watch the Temperature: Bake at 375°F (190°C) for a tender apple and golden crust.
+If the crust browns too fast, cover loosely with foil.

 Frequently Asked Questions